PRC-Data-Challenge-2024/team_tiny_rainbow/README.md

 To execute the code, you initially need to download the datasets from: https://drive.google.com/drive/folders/1PmEJ880V-0XKuOr-6kcoSqSErOnRBZ88?usp=sharing

+Then, the files should be added to the `data` folder.
 We could not keep these files on GitHub due to space limitations.

 You should run the scripts/notebooks on the following order:
 1. Trajectory Data Processing.